threeport/user-docs/docs/terraform/rds-database.md

 # Deploy RDS Instance with Terraform

-In this guide, we're going to use a terraform definition and instance to deploy an instance of the AWS Relational Database Service (RDS) using Threeport.
+In this guide, we're going to use a Terraform definition and instance to deploy an instance of the AWS Relational Database Service (RDS) using Threeport.

 You'll need an active AWS account to follow this guide.